amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   The available options `"nka`" and `"Newton`".

 * `"diverged tolerance`" [double] is the maximum allowed error norm.

+* `"diverged l2 tolerance`" [double] is the maximum allowed relative L2 error norm.
+  At the moment it is to prevent overflow only in the first NKA increment.

 * `"max du growth factor`" [double] limits the maximum change of the norm of the increment `du` during one nonlinear iteration step.